Ixrec/OuterWildsArchipelagoRandomizer/README.md

 ## Status

-Public Alpha (as of January 2024).
+Public Alpha (as of March 2024).

 Several people have played this with no issues or minor issues.
-However, there is no tracker, no DLC integration, and many other desirable features have yet to be started.
-See [Roadmap](#roadmap).
+Many features are complete, including a full in-game tracker.
+But we're still missing DLC integration, random spawn, etc. See [Roadmap](#roadmap).

 ## Contact